tsl2025kaist/tsl2025kaist.github.io/index.md

 - Chungmok Lee &mdash; Hankuk University of Foreign Studies
 - Sang Won Kim &mdash; KAIST

-Questions related to the workshop may be sent to <script type="text/javascript">
+Questions related to the workshop may be sent to the general chair at <script type="text/javascript">
   document.write('<a href="mailto:' + 'chkwon' + '@' + 'kaist' + '.ac.kr">' + 'chkwon' + '@' + 'kaist.ac.kr' + '</a>');
 </script>.

-# Sponsors